-Your handbook for academic year 2023/24 comprises the following three documents which should be read alongside each other:
+Your handbook for academic year 2024/25 comprises the following three documents which should be read alongside each other:

-1. University information
+1. [University information](#)

 2. Department handbook (this document)

-3. Your course specification
+3. [Your course specification](#)

-These documents were made available to you as pdf files at the beginning of the academic year.
+All three of these documents were made available to you at the beginning of the academic year and/or at the start of your studies.
 You are expected to familiarise yourself with the contents.

-This handbook includes important information about the Department and about your course that you should be aware of whilst studying here.
+This handbook includes important information about the Department and your course that you should be aware of whilst studying here.

-This handbook is available in alternative formats.
-Please contact education-ug@bath.ac.uk.
+This handbook is available online and can be provided in alternative formats.
+Please contact [education-ug@bath.ac.uk](mailto:education-ug@bath.ac.uk)

-The content of this handbook is accurate at the time of publication [22nd September 2023] but information contained within may sometimes be subject to change after this handbook has been issued.
+The content of this handbook is accurate at the time of publication September 2024 but information contained within may sometimes be subject to change after this handbook has been issued.
 You will be informed of any changes and issued with a revised version, if there are any material changes to the information in this handbook.

-Please note that links are embedded in the title of each section or in applicable text.
+Please note that links to further information are embedded in the title of each section or in applicable text.